BorisKarl/CS50_Final/README.md

 # Motivation

 Our daughter really likes ti draw.
 Sometimes she draws cats, sometimes kings, and sometime dogs.
 Many dogs.
-As most parents, we are certain that our daughter is a fantastic artis gifted with a unbelivable amount of talent.
+As most parents, we are certain that our daughter is a fantastic artist gifted with a unbelievable amount of talent.
 Therefore we wanted to show the world the wide range of her dog paintings.

-# Explaination
+# Explanation

-In CS50 we did the project finance, where we had tp build a webb app for buying and selling stocks.
+In CS50 we did the project finance, where we had to build a web app for buying and selling stocks.
 I was fascinated as the **html/css/javascript** aka ***The Frontend*** worked together with **sql and flask** aka ***The Backend***.
 So I wanted to build a small shop on my own.
 I had some ideas and finally the idea of a small art gallery came to my mind.

 ## Gallery Wow Wow